Need Car Repair Financial Assistance? These Top Resources Can Help

 Car repair emergencies occur, whether you’re ready or not.
 If you’re wondering how to get help with bills, below are several resources that can point you in the right direction.
 If you need help paying for car repairs, these resources can be a lifeline.

 Car repair assistance for single moms

 - The Next Level Church, located in Charlotte, NC, provides car repair assistance for single moms.
 The ministry offers labor for minor auto repairs and services, as long as you provide the parts.

 - Help for single moms is also offered through the federal government’s Temporary Assistance for Needy Families (TANF) program.
 Low-income applicants who are pregnant, or caring for children under the age of 18, may be eligible for car repair assistance if transportation is required to get to work.

 Car repair assistance for low-income households

-- A project of the National Consumer Law Center, Working Cars for Working Families helps families access a reliable car at fair prices.
+- A project of the National Consumer Law Center, Working Cars for Working Families helps families access reliable cars at fair prices.
 They work with 120 nonprofits nationwide to match personal contributions to car down payments.
 They also offer low-interest vehicle loans.

 - The Carpenter’s Garage is a nonprofit repair shop based in Vancouver, WA.
-They serve the community by offering car repair assistance for low-income households, based on ability to pay.
+They serve the community by offering car repair assistance for low-income households based on their ability to pay.